 Check Credit Score

-We use Borrowell to check our monthly credit score to make sure there is nothing suspicious going on.
+We use Borrowell to check our monthly credit score to ensure nothing suspicious is going on.

-Monthly they send both Mrs. CBB and me an email and link to our monthly report for review.
+They send Mrs. CBB and me an email and a link to our monthly report for review.

-Since we plan to possibly sell our house and move to something a bit bigger our credit score needs to be in good shape.
+Since we plan to sell our house and move to something bigger possibly, our credit score needs to be in good shape.

-It’s amazing how many people find out that their credit report and score have been compromised by someone using their identity.
+It’s amazing how many people find out that someone using their identity has compromised their credit reports and score.

-Another trusted company to check your credit score is Credit Verify although I have not used them personally.
+Credit Verify is another trusted company to check your credit score, although I have not used them personally.

-Credit Verify is trusted by lenders and other financial Institutions to provide accurately and approved credit profile information.
+Lenders and other financial Institutions trust Credit Verify to provide accurate and approved credit profile information.

 Document Rewards Points

-This was something we had never done before and then we realized it was important.
+We had never done this before, and then we realized it was important.

-Actually, there is one CBB fan who knows exactly what is on her rewards cards for redemption purposes.
+Actually, one CBB fan knows exactly what is on her rewards cards for redemption purposes.

 In the case of the current pandemic having to source money fast may lead you in the direction of your rewards balance.

-For example, our PC Optimum points have toppled 6 million which is over $6000 of free food or pharmacy store products.
+For example, our PC Optimum points have topped 6 million, over $6000 of free food or pharmacy store products.

-For example, we have $77.00 in rewards for our Flash Food App to use.
+For example, we have $77.00 in rewards for our Flash Food App.

-Sign up and have your friends sign up and earn free money plus get up to and over 50% off of reduced grocery products.
+Sign up, have your friends sign up, earn free money, and get up to and over 50% off of reduced grocery products.

 Money Freedom Is A Finance Checklist Away

-I’m not saying you’re going to become a millionaire but I will attest to the feeling of stress-free living.
+I’m not saying you’ll become a millionaire, but I will attest to the feeling of stress-free living.

-Discussion: Have you ever used a finance checklist paired with your monthly budget?
+Discussion: Have you ever used a finance checklist with your monthly budget?